 The Employment and Training Administration (ETA) at the U.S. Department of Labor has developed lists of technical assistance resources to help state and local workforce leaders, youth program practitioners, stakeholders and partners get prepared to successfully implement a high-quality summer youth employment programs.
-This page provides tools youth Workforce Innovation and Opportunities Act (WIOA) Program Elements which focus on engaging youth in the world or work.
+This page provides tools youth Workforce Innovation and Opportunity Act (WIOA) Program Elements which focus on engaging youth in the world or work.

 - Paid and Unpaid Work Experiences are planned, structured learning experience that takes place in a workplace for a limited period of time and provides youth with opportunities for career exploration and skill development.